-Brazilian legend named 2012 Person of the Year
+Brazilian music legend Caetano Veloso has been named the Latin Recording Academy’s 2012 Person of the Year.

 The musician will be feted at a benefit concert in Las Vegas on Nov.
 14, one day prior to the Latin Grammy Awards.
 Proceeds from the event will go to Veloso’s charity of choice — the HIV treatment org Fundacion Viva Cazuza — as well as the Latin Recording Acad’s various educational programs.

 A founding force in the Tropicalia movement of the 1960s, Veloso has won two Grammys and eight Latin Grammys, most recently in 2009 for his album “Zii e Zie.”
 A political exile from his native Brazil for several years into the 1970s, Veloso has long been a prominent voice in support of progressive causes.

 “Caetano Veloso has become the preeminent ambassador of Brazilian music and culture,” said Latin Recording Acad topper Gabriel Abaroa Jr. in a statement.
 “By celebrating Caetano, we celebrate Brazil, and we look forward to honoring his amazing career and music.”